Activity Type: Mountain Biking, Level of Difficulty: Non-Technical to Very Technical

 Boise Foothills Rides: For individul maps and data on these rides, see: GPS-Exchange.com

-Click here for a full size map
+Click here for a map view

 The Boise Foothills offer excellent mountain bike riding.
 The area covered in this GPS download stretches from urban parks into semi-arid hills and includes higher elevation trails that go to over 7,000 feet above sea level.
 The city of Boise is just less than 3,000 feet.
 The trails covered in this route are primarily a part of Boise’s Ridge to Rivers trail system.
 This system is a successful partnership between a vibrant and active mountain biking organization, other outdoor oriented groups, the city, private land owners and public lands.
 To learn more about this partnership, you can visit the Partnership page on the Ridge to Rivers trail system.